 Coastal A Zone.
 Area within a special flood hazard area, landward of a V zone or landward of an open coast without mapped coastal high hazard areas.
 In a coastal A zone, the principal source of flooding must be astronomical tides, storm surges, seiches or tsunamis, not riverine flooding.
-During the base flood conditions, the potential for breaking wave height shall be greater than or equal to $1\frac{1}{2}$ feet (457 mm).
+During the base flood conditions, the potential for breaking wave height shall be greater than or equal to 1 1⁄2 feet (457 mm).
 The inland limit of the coastal A zone is (a) the Limit of Moderate Wave Action if delineated on a FIRM, or (b) designated by the authority having jurisdiction.

 Coastal construction control line.
-The line established by the State of Florida pursuant to Section 161.053, F.S., and recorded in the official records of the community, which defines that portion of the beach-dune system subject to severe fluctuations based on a 100-year storm surge, storm waves or other predictable weather conditions.
+The line established by the state pursuant to F.S. § 161.053, and recorded in the official records of the community, which defines that portion of the beachdune system subject to severe fluctuations based on a 100-year storm surge, storm waves or other predictable weather conditions.

 Coastal high hazard area.
 A special flood hazard area extending from offshore to the inland limit of a primary frontal dune along an open coast and any other area subject to high velocity wave action from storms or seismic sources.
-Coastal high hazard areas are also referred to as "high hazard areas subject to high velocity wave action" or "V Zones" and are designated on Flood Insurance Rate Maps (FIRM) as Zone V1-V30, VE, or V.
+Coastal high hazard areas are also referred to as "high hazard areas subject to high velocity wave action" or "V zones" and are designated on Flood Insurance Rate Maps (FIRM) as zone V1-V30, VE, or V. [Also defined in FBC, B, Section 202]

 Design flood.
-The flood associated with the greater of the following two areas: [Also defined in FBC, B, Section 202.]
+The flood associated with the greater of the following two areas: [Also defined in FBC, B, Section 1612.2 202]

-- (1) Area with a floodplain subject to a 1-percent or greater chance of flooding in any year; or - (2) Area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.
+- (1) Area with a floodplain subject to a one-percent or greater chance of flooding in any year; or - (2) Area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.

 Design flood elevation.
 The elevation of the "design flood," including wave height, relative to the datum specified on the community's legally designated flood hazard map.
-In areas designated as Zone AO, the design flood elevation shall be the elevation of the highest existing grade of the building's perimeter plus the depth number (in feet) specified on the flood hazard map.
-In areas designated as Zone AO where the depth number is not specified on the map, the depth number shall be taken as being equal to 2 feet.
-[Also defined in FBC, B, Section 202.]
+In areas designated as zone AO, the design flood elevation shall be the elevation of the highest existing grade of the building's perimeter plus the depth number (in feet) specified on the flood hazard map.
+In areas designated as zone AO where the depth number is not specified on the map, the depth number shall be taken as being equal to two feet.
+[Also defined in FBC, B, Section 1612.2 202]